ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 1. Reviewing the code to make sure it won't give our secret keys to anyone
 2. Pushing a copy of the branch to the Zebra repository
 3. Opening a PR using that branch
-4. Closing the original PR with a note that it will be merged (this is reauired by Mergify)
+4. Closing the original PR with a note that it will be merged (closing duplicate PRs is required by Mergify)
 5. Asking another Zebra developer to approve the new PR

 ## Manual Testing Using Google Cloud